r2d2-ai/aiflow/core/docs/api.md

 ```go
 func NewEngine(a *App) (engine.Engine, error)
 ```
-NewEngine creates a new flogo Engine from the specified App
+NewEngine creates a new aiflow Engine from the specified App

 #### func RunAction